mitmedialab/SAR-opal-base/README.md

 ## Configuration

-The game uses configuration options listed in the opal\_config file.
-There is an example file located in Assets/Resources/.
+The game uses configuration options listed in the `opal\_config` file.
+There is an example file located in `Assets/Resources/`.

 ### On OS X

-When running the game on OS X from the Unity editor, the game will check for "Assets/Resources/opal\_config.txt".
+When running the game on OS X from the Unity editor, the game will check for `Assets/Resources/opal_config.txt`.

 ### On Android

-When running the game on Android (e.g., on a tablet), the game will first check for "mnt/sdcard/edu.mit.media.prg.sar.opal.base/opal\_config.txt".
+When running the game on Android (e.g., on a tablet), the game will first check for `mnt/sdcard/edu.mit.media.prg.sar.opal.base/opal_config.txt`.
 This is because once the game is packaged up for Android, you can't change stuff in the package, so we needed a location for the config file that could be easily edited after the game is installed.
 If that file doesn't exist, or connecting